kiyoon/dotfiles/nvim/README.md

 - `qq<command>q`: record macro at @q, then quit.
 - `10@q`: run macro @q 10 times.
 - Choose block with `<C-v>` and press `<S-i>`.
 It will add the change to all the lines selected.
+- Alt + key in insert / visual mode to perform normal mode action (just like ESC + key)